ABRAHAMEKIO/stacksnation-v1/README.md

 • NFT Hackathons:

- In addition to our goal of onboarding a significant number of Nigerian creators, we also plan to hold NFT hackathons to support and empower existing and potential NFT artists and creators.
+we also plan to hold NFT hackathons to support and empower existing and potential NFT artists and creators.
 These hackathons will provide a platform for creators to learn about the latest trends, technologies, and best practices in the NFT space, and to connect with other creators and industry experts.